nicolasbauw/rs-tzfile/README.md

 }
 ```

 It uses system TZfiles (default location on Linux and Macos /usr/share/zoneinfo).
-On Windows, default location is HOME/.zoneinfo.
+On Windows, default expected location is HOME/.zoneinfo.
 You can override the TZfiles default location with the TZFILES_DIR environment variable.
 Example for Windows:

 ```
 $env:TZFILES_DIR="C:\Users\nbauw\Dev\rs-tzfile\zoneinfo\"; cargo run